idearockers/react-native-dynamic-app-icon/README.md

 ### Adjust `info.plist`

 Copy the following to your `info.plist` and adjust it as needed.
 Omit the file extension (and `@2x`) part, Xcode will pick them accordingly.
-You can add more alternate icons by adding more items to the `alternate` dict.
+You can add more alternate icons by copying the an alternate block.

 ```
 <key>CFBundleIcons</key>